ChooseDews/ng-fastclick/README.md

 ## Installation

-In your Angular project, run `bower install --save ng-fastclick` to save the module.
+In your Angular project, run `bower install --save https://github.com/ChooseDews/ng-fastclick#master` to save the module.
 Then, in your HTML, add:

 ``` html